 By not closing the garage door, you are only inviting thieves and intruders into your home.
 Remember, a closed garage door is the first step towards protecting your home.

 Installing a garage door with high thermal resistance and R-value, replacing the garage door weather stripping, etc are all wise steps you can take.
 But the first precautionary step to take during extreme weather is to keep the garage door closed.

-Before winter sets in, call a professional garage door repair technician to check your doors and keep them closed at all times.
+Before winter sets in, call a professional Nashville garage door repair service technicians to check your doors and keep them closed at all times.

-Call Tip Top Garage Doors Brentwood at (615) 696-7300 to know more about garage door repairs, replacements, installation and garage door replacements.
+Call our Nashville garage door repair company experts from Tip Top Garage Doors at (615) 696-7300 to know more about garage door repairs, replacements, installation and garage door replacements.